aprianimmanuel/rangkaiedu-backend-app/docs/user-management-authentication-module.md

 1. **T1.6.1: JWT with Role Claim**
    - **Description**: The JWT generated in T1.4.4 must include the user's `role` (e.g., 'guru', 'siswa', 'admin') as a claim in its payload.
    - **Assigned Mode**: Code (Go specialist)
+   - **Implementation Status**: ✅ Implemented and Tested
-   - **Acceptance Criteria**: JWT tokens include user role in payload, role information is properly encoded and secured, token verification correctly extracts role information, tokens generated for all user roles, documentation of JWT structure with role claims.
+   - **Details**: JWT tokens include user role in payload, role information is properly encoded and secured, token verification correctly extracts role information, tokens generated for all user roles, documentation of JWT structure with role claims.

 2. **T1.6.2 & T1.6.3: Authentication Middleware**
    - **Description**: Create a custom authentication middleware in Gin that inspects the JWT from incoming requests, validates it, and extracts the user's role to grant or deny access to specific API routes.
    - **Assigned Mode**: Code (Go specialist)
+   - **Implementation Status**: ✅ Implemented and Tested
-   - **Acceptance Criteria**: Authentication middleware validates JWT tokens correctly, user role extracted from tokens for authorization, middleware protects routes based on role requirements, proper error responses for invalid/missing tokens, comprehensive test coverage for middleware functions, documentation for middleware usage.
+   - **Details**: Authentication middleware validates JWT tokens correctly, user role extracted from tokens for authorization, middleware protects routes based on role requirements, proper error responses for invalid/missing tokens, comprehensive test coverage for middleware functions, documentation for middleware usage.

 ## Dependencies
 - **Phase 2 (T1.6) depends on Phase 1 (T1.4)**: Authorization middleware and role-based JWT claims require the authentication endpoints to be functional first.